Steps to completing an IM assessment

 The Information Management and Protection (IM&P) Office is here to help you, your Unit and your staff.
-The IM&P Office offers a number of services, tools, and resources to assist Units in developing and maturing their IM Programs:
+The IM&P Office offers a number of , tools, and to assist Units in developing and maturing their IM Programs:

 IM&P Website – Our website was launched in July 2016.
 It highlights resources and tools that have been developed specifically to address common IM challenges and concerns of Units across the university.
 Managing email, considerations when scanning paper records, cleaning up shared drives, and how to create good records are examples of the topics covered.
 We continue to add to the website on a regular basis.